NAPDC Convening Awards - Requests for Proposals

 The National Agricultural Producer Data Cooperative (NAPDC) brings together diverse stakeholders to develop a national data framework enabling agricultural producers to maximize their profitability and sustainability through the use of data-driven decisions.
 The NAPDC Convening Awards opportunity is intended to enable regional and/or domain specific stakeholder groups to participate in developing such a framework.
 Successful applicants will be expected to work closely with peers from across the country, building a network of future colleagues and collaborators.

 We invite proposals that contribute to the development of the NAPDC by addressing one or more of the priority areas listed below (see Program Scope).
-These areas were informed by discussions held at the NAPDC Conference in May 2023.
+These areas were informed by discussions held at the NAPDC Conference in August 2024.
 We especially encourage projects that broaden interactions and seek to find synergies across communities (e.g., producers, researchers, and service providers) and organizational types (e.g., academics, government, and the private sector) either nationally or regionally

 Anticipated number of awards: 3-5